Abdelrahman898/Abdelrahman898.github.io/_posts/Statistical-Inference/2023-10-17-MotorTrend.md

 After concluding the analysis, the following points can be made:

--   Manual transmission y for MPG, based on the evidence from the box plot, as well as the simple linear regression model.
+-   Manual transmission better for MPG, based on the evidence from the box plot, as well as the simple linear regression model.

 -   With a 95% confidence interval, we estimate the true difference between automatic and manual cars to be between 3.2 and 11.3